ChristopheSteininger/c4/readme.md

 On Windows, the repo can be imported as a Visual Studio CMake project.

+Adjust the values in [src/solver/settings.h](./src/solver/settings.h) then recompile to set the size of the board, number of threads, memory usage, and more.
+Increasing number of threads and memory usage to the maximum available on your machine will reduce solve time significantly.

 Compiling will generate five executables:
 1. **c4**: Solves a single position then prints the result and search statistics.
 2. **play**: Interactive program to play against the solver.